obaptiste/react-hooks-typeahead-demo/README.md

 # React Hooks - Typeahead Demo

 This is a demo showcasing a basic async typeahead built using React Hooks, in just under 50 lines.
+Play around with a Live Demo at https://codesandbox.io/s/912v62y7my

+## Features

+- The typeahead is in `components/Location/index.js`, if you want to dive straight into the code.
 - Fetching Data Asynchronously using axios from [https://restcountries.eu/](https://restcountries.eu/)
 - Debounced API Call on every key stroke
 - Using hooks like `useState`, `useEffect` and `useCallback`.

-The typeahead is in `components/Location/`

 ## Get Started